 How to Become an Industrial Engineer

-Industrial engineers must have a bachelor’s degree in industrial engineering.
-Employers also value experience, so cooperative-education engineering programs at universities are also valuable.
+Industrial engineers must have a bachelor’s degree.
+Employers also value experience, so cooperative education engineering programs at universities are also valuable.

-Entry-level industrial engineering jobs require a bachelor's degree.
+Industrial engineers need a bachelor’s degree, typically in industrial engineering.
+However, many industrial engineers have degrees in mechanical engineering, electrical engineering, manufacturing engineering, industrial engineering technology, or general engineering.
 Students interested in studying industrial engineering should take high school courses in mathematics, such as algebra, trigonometry, and calculus; computer science; and sciences such as chemistry and physics.

-Bachelor’s degree programs typically are 4-year programs and include lectures in classrooms and practice in laboratories.
+Bachelor’s degree programs include lectures in classrooms and practice in laboratories.
 Courses include statistics, production systems planning, and manufacturing systems design, among others.
-Many colleges and universities offer cooperative-education programs in which students gain practical experience while completing their education.
+Many colleges and universities offer cooperative education programs in which students gain practical experience while completing their education.

-Some colleges and universities offer 5-year degree programs that lead to a bachelor’s and master’s degree upon completion.
-A graduate degree will allow an engineer to work as a professor at a university or to engage in research and development.
-Some 5-year or even 6-year cooperative-education plans combine classroom study with practical work, permitting students to gain experience and to finance part of their education.
+A few colleges and universities offer 5-year degree programs in industrial engineering that lead to a bachelor’s and master’s degree upon completion, and several more offer similar programs in mechanical engineering.
+A graduate degree allows an engineer to work as a professor at a college or university or to engage in research and development.
+Some 5-year or even 6-year cooperative education plans combine classroom study with practical work, permitting students to gain experience and to finance part of their education.

-Programs in industrial engineering are accredited by ABET (formerly the Accreditation Board for Engineering and Technology).
+Programs in industrial engineering are accredited by ABET.

 Critical-thinking skills.
 Industrial engineers create new systems to solve problems related to waste and inefficiency.
 Solving these problems requires logic and reasoning to identify strengths and weaknesses of alternative solutions, conclusions, or approaches to the problems.

 Listening skills.
-These engineers often operate in teams, but they must also solicit feedback from customers, vendors, and production staff.
-They must listen to customers and clients to fully grasp ideas and problems the first time.
+These engineers often operate in teams, but they also must solicit feedback from customers, vendors, and production staff.
+They must listen to customers and clients in order to fully grasp ideas and problems the first time.

 Math skills.
-Industrial engineers use the principals of calculus, trigonometry, and other advanced topics in mathematics for analysis, design, and troubleshooting in their work.
+Industrial engineers use the principles of calculus, trigonometry, and other advanced topics in mathematics for analysis, design, and troubleshooting in their work.

 Problem-solving skills.
 In designing facilities for manufacturing and processes for providing services, these engineers deal with several issues at once, from workers’ safety to quality assurance.